bookercodes/booker.codes/works/scrimba-blog.md

 ## Key accomplishments & responsibilities
 I started the Scrimba blog from scratch in 2022.
 Here are my key accomplishments to date,

-- 🏆 Founded and led a team of talented and motivated SEO writers who are also technical
+- 🏆 Hired and enabled a team of talented and motivated SEO writers who are also technical
 - 🏆 Oversaw the publication of 70 SEO optimised posts, enriched with custom illustrations, embedded YouTube videos, and interactive code examples
 - 🏆 Attained top-ranking positions for keywords highly relevant to Scrimba's business.
 Increased organic traffic 80% MoM
 - 🏆 Developed a content repurposing playbook to repupose long-form posts for social media.
 Increase traffic to the blog from social by X%